Sets

 What are the types of sets?

-Typically, there are two primary categories of sets:
+There are two primary types of sets:

-- Finite sets
+- Finite Sets

 A Practical Example